JanKoci/Dirgraph/README.md

 # IOS-proj1
-Shell script for searching directories. \n
+Shell script for searching directories.
-Is not working properly because I didn't have enough time :) \\
+Is not working properly because I didn't have enough time :)
-pokus //
-ok

-to jo